Difficulty: Novice

 Steps

 Mix your cleaning solution.
 Pour 1 cup rubbing alcohol into your large container, then add 1 cup water.
-The alcohol must be above 60% concentration to effectively disinfect surfaces.
+For surface disinfection use at least 70% isopropyl or ethyl alcohol (60% is generally the minimum for hand sanitizers, but 70% is the commonly recommended surface disinfectant); contact time and coverage matter—see CDC/EPA guidance.
 It should feel cool and smell lightly of alcohol.

 Add soap and fragrance.
 Stir in 3 tablespoons castile soap, then add your essential oil.
 Mix until the liquid looks slightly cloudy and even.
 No streaks, no globs.